 3 medium sized potatoes

-– Peel and cut the vegetable into dices or small pieces.
+– Peel and cut the vegetable into small cubes or small pieces.

 – Cut all meat into 1-inch thick cubes.

 – Cut the bone marrow into coarse dices.

 – In a big skillet melt the lard/butter over high heat and add the meat.

 – Meanwhile scrape all frying particles from the bottom and sides of the pot.

-– Boil it briskly for a few seconds, then set it aside.
+– Boil it briskly for a few seconds, then set aside.

 – Mix all vegetable in a kitchen bowl (without potatoes).